xaionaro-go/gorex/README.md

 ```
 monopolized by:
 /home/xaionaro/.gimme/versions/go1.13.linux.amd64/src/runtime/proc.go:2664 (runtime.goexit1)
-panic: The InfinityContext is done...
+panic: The InfiniteContext is done...
 ```
 So it seems a routine already exited (and never released the lock).
 So a support of the build tag `deadlockdebug` was added, which will print a call